-- IG2.39 The gross premium method should be used for every class of insurance business except those for which the net premium method is used in the related regulatory returns, but policyholder liabilities of overseas subsidiaries may be computed on a local basis, subject to Part 3 of Schedule 6 to the Regulations. - IG2.40 Where the valuation is performed using a net premium method, bonuses should be included in the long-term business provision only if they have vested or have been declared as a result of the current valuation. - IG2.41 Liabilities should be measured on a basis consistent with the bases adopted for valuing the corresponding assets.
-In determining the long-term business provision and the technical provision for linked liabilities, no policy may have an overall negative provision except as allowed by PRA rules, or a provision which is less than any guaranteed surrender or transfer value.
+IG2.39 The gross premium method should be used for every class of insurance business except those for which the net premium method is used in the related regulatory returns, but policyholder liabilities of overseas subsidiaries may be computed on a local basis, subject to Part 3 of Schedule 6 to the Regulations.

-- IG2.42 The long-term business provision may be calculated on the basis used for reporting under PRA rules subject to: - (a) reassessment of the provisions and reserves included in the statutory liabilities for solvency purposes to consider the extent to which they should be included in the long-term business provision.
-This will require the exclusion of the appropriate proportion of reserves (such as investment reserves, reserves to cover general contingencies and reserves to cover the specific contingency of the fund being closed to new business).
-Any amount in excess of the necessary provision should be disclosed in the financial statements as a reserve or in the fund for future appropriations (FFA) as appropriate; and - (b) the reversal of any reduction in policyholder liabilities in the regulatory returns where these liabilities already implicitly take account of a pension fund surplus through future expense assumptions which reflect lower expected contributions. - IG2.43 Paragraph 52(2) of Schedule 3 to the Regulations requires that a summary of the principal assumptions in making the long-term business provision shall be given in the notes to the financial statements.
-In order to comply with this requirement an entity should disclose for each principal category of business the more significant assumptions relating to the following: - (a) premiums; - (b) persistency; - (c) mortality and morbidity; - (d) interest rates; - (e) the discount rates used with, if relevant, explanation of the basis of reflecting risk margins; and - (f) if applicable, any other significant factors. - IG2.44 Where the long-term business provision has been determined on an actuarial basis that, in assessing the future net cash flows, has regard to the timing of tax relief where assumed expenses exceed attributable income, such tax relief should be excluded from the determination of deferred tax.
+- IG2.40 Where the valuation is performed using a net premium method, bonuses should be included in the long-term business provision only if they have vested or have been declared as a result of the current valuation. - IG2.41 Liabilities should be measured on a basis consistent with the bases adopted for valuing the corresponding assets.
+In determining the long-term business provision and the technical provision for linked liabilities, no policy may have an overall negative provision except as allowed by PRA rules, or a provision which is less than any guaranteed surrender or transfer value. - IG2.42 The long-term business provision may be calculated on the basis used for regulatory reporting subject to appropriate adjustments including the reversal of any reduction in policyholder liabilities where these liabilities already implicitly take account of a pension fund surplus through future expense assumptions which reflect lower expected contributions. - IG2.43 Paragraph 52(2) of Schedule 3 to the Regulations requires that a summary of the principal assumptions in making the long-term business provision shall be given in the notes to the financial statements.
+In order to comply with this requirement an entity should disclose for each principal category of business the more significant assumptions relating to the following: - (a) premiums; - (b) persistency: - (c) mortality and morbidity; - (d) interest rates; - (e) the discount rates used with, if relevant, explanation of the basis of reflecting risk margins: and - if applicable, any other significant factors. (f) - IG2.44 Where the long-term business provision has been determined on an actuarial basis that, in assessing the future net cash flows, has regard to the timing of tax relief where assumed expenses exceed attributable income, such tax relief should be excluded from the determination of deferred tax.